Why directories are not enough anymore

 Turn client work, content, and admin into streamlined systems.
 This long-form guide walks through real workflows, budgets, and tool stacks.

-A guide to AI tools for non-technical founders covering research, messaging, support, onboarding, and lightweight automation.
+A practical 2026 guide to AI tools for non-technical founders, covering no-code automation, AI design tools, agents, prototyping, support, and internal workflows.

 Next best supporting guides